spider-rs/chrome-server/README.md

 ## API

-1. POST: `fork` to start a new chrome instance or use `fork/$port` with the port to startup the instance.
+1. POST: `fork` to start a new chrome instance or use `fork/$port` with the port to startup the instance ex: `curl --location --request POST 'http://localhost:6000/fork/9223'`.
 2. POST: `shutdown/$PID` to shutdown the instance. ex: `curl --location --request POST 'http://localhost:6000/shutdown/77057'`
-3. POST: `/json/version` get the json info of the chrome instance to connect to web sockets.
+3. POST: `/json/version` get the json info of the chrome instance to connect to web sockets ex: `curl --location --request POST 'http://localhost:6000/json/version'`.

 ### Curl Examples